 How to bet on the Oilers: Connor McDavid props, totals and puck lines

-Few NHL teams are more exciting than the Edmonton Oilers.
+There's arguably no NHL team more exciting than the Edmonton Oilers.

 The pure thrill of watching Connor McDavid and Leon Draisaitl has turned the squad into required viewing.